zeh/vscode-dasm/client/README.md

 ## Acknowledgements

 This extension uses the original [dasm macro assembler](http://dasm-dillon.sourceforge.net/) via [dasmjs](https://github.com/zeh/dasmjs), an [emscripten](https://github.com/kripken/emscripten)-compiled version of the original C code.
-This is ran on the background, as a language server tracked as [a separate repository](https://github.com/zeh/vscode-dasm-server).
+This is ran on the background, as a language server tracked as [a separate part of this repository](/server/README.md).

 It also uses [Javatari](https://github.com/ppeccin/javatari.js) to preview Atari-compatible ROMs.